qadenz/qadenz.github.io/_docs/commands.md

 5. If an exception is caught, capture a screenshot of the application under test.
 6. Re-throw the exception to stop execution of the test.

+All `WebCommander` commands include an Explicit Wait during `WebElement` initialization.
+Commands that involve a Click action include a wait for the clickability of the target element.
+All other commands include a wait for the visibility of the target element to be `true`.

 ## The WebInspector

 The [`WebInspector`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/WebInspector.java) class works alongside the `WebCommander`.
 Instead of performing actions on UI elements, `WebInspector` work to extract and return data from UI elements.
 This includes retriving text or attribute values from elements, and discovering selected, enabled, or visible state of elements.
 The workflow for `WebInspector` methods is as follows: